 - Muscle Relaxation Occlusal Orthotic Device – Dr. Brodine can make this highly specialized small device that decreases the force of bruxism by 95% on all components of the oral system (teeth, bone, muscles, joints).
 This device prevents not only wear cause by bruxism, but also TMJ muscle pain and dysfunction.

-Once bruxing is under control, we can perform a variety of dental procedures to restore the pleasant aesthetic appearance to your smile such as crowns, gum grafts and crown lengthening.
+Once bruxing is under control, we can perform a variety of dental procedures to restore the pleasant aesthetic appearance to your smile such as dental crowns, gum grafts and crown lengthening.